usexfg/COLD-DAO/README.md

-# COLD | Fuego's DeFi Banking Suite & Asset DAO
+# COLD | Fuego's DeFi Banking Suite & Treasury DAO

  The purpose of **COLD** Banking Suite is to create the web3 infrastructure for community members to integrate a multitude of custom financial instruments (DeFi tokens, NFTs, etc) to serve as interest on term-locked $XFG deposit yield; effectively making $XFG an yield-bearing asset whilst simultaneously preserving Fuego's hard money principals & fixed supply of 8M8.